TestJavaDev/java-resources/docs/3_data_structures/6_Trees.md

 }
 {% endhighlight %}

-xplanation#
+## Explanation
 Let’s break the above code down into different sections:

-Main function – Creates BST and calls the delete function.
+* Main function – Creates BST and calls the delete function.

-Delete function – Takes the node value to be deleted and the root node.
+* Delete function – Takes the node value to be deleted and the root node.
 It returns a boolean for successful/unsuccessful deletion.

-findLeastNode – Takes in the root node of the right sub-tree on the node to be deleted, and returns the least value node in that sub-tree.
+* findLeastNode – Takes in the root node of the right sub-tree on the node to be deleted, and returns the least value node in that sub-tree.

 Let’s take a look at these functions one by one.

-Main#
+## Main
-We are creating an instance of a Binary Search Tree class.
+1. We are creating an instance of a Binary Search Tree class.

-We will be handling these three cases in our code:
+2. We will be handling these three cases in our code:

-Node at Leaf: Delete Node 15
+   * Node at Leaf: Delete Node 15

-Node is a Parent Node with two children: Delete Node 6
+   * Node is a Parent Node with two children: Delete Node 6

-Node is a Parent Node with only one child: After deletion of first two nodes, deleting Node 1
+   * Node is a Parent Node with only one child: After deletion of first two nodes, deleting Node 1

-Delete (int value, Node start)#
+## Delete (int value, Node start)
 The delete function gets called whenever we want to delete a node from the tree.
 It searches from the start node, which is the root of the tree, looking for the node with the key value equal to the value variable given in the function argument.
 The function keeps traversing the nodes till it either finds the node to be deleted or reaches the end of the tree.

 While Traversing the tree, we will keep track of current node and its parent node.
 We will be using them in the third case to link parent node with the new child.
 When the node to be deleted is found in the tree, we will perform the following steps:

-If the node to be deleted is a leaf node, simply set its parent to null.
+* If the node to be deleted is a leaf node, simply set its parent to null.

-If the node to be deleted has only one child, link that node’s parent with its child.
+* If the node to be deleted has only one child, link that node’s parent with its child.

-If the node to be deleted has two children, then search for the node with least value in the right sub-tree.
+* If the node to be deleted has two children, then search for the node with least value in the right sub-tree.
 We will be using a helper function called findLeastNode (root_of_right_subtree) for this purpose.
 After finding the leastNode, replace the currentNode value with the least node value, and then call the delete function for that least node (which will now be a leaf node) so our first case will be called.

-findLeastNode (Node start)#
+## findLeastNode (Node start)
 In this function, start will be the root of the right sub-tree on the node that we are planning to delete.
 We will iterate the left sub-tree of the start node recursively until we find the least value node.

-Time Complexity for Deletion#
+## Time Complexity for Deletion
 The worst case time complexity for the delete operation is O(h) where h is the height of the BST.
 In the worst case, we will have to traverse from the root to the deepest leaf node in the tree.
 If the height of the skewed tree becomes n then the time complexity will be O(n).

 ## Pre-Order Traversal in Binary Search Trees

-Pre-Order Traversal#
+## Pre-Order Traversal
 In this type, the elements are traversed in “root-left-right” order.
 We first visit the root/parent node and then the children; First the left child and then the right one.

 The following steps are required to perform Pre-Order Traversal, starting from the root node:

-Visit the current node and display its data.
+1. Visit the current node and display its data.

-Traverse the left sub-tree of currentNode, recursively using the PreOrder() function.
+2. Traverse the left sub-tree of currentNode, recursively using the PreOrder() function.

-Traverse the right sub-tree of currentNode, recursively using the PreOrder() function.
+3. Traverse the right sub-tree of currentNode, recursively using the PreOrder() function.

 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/q11.png)
 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/q12.png)